History and Mission

 In 1910, New York City’s Columbia University opened the first, university-based school of optometry in the United States.
 When it closed its doors in 1956, New York and the entire surrounding region was left without a school or college of optometry.

 After more than a decade of lobbying from the OCNY, as well as the New York State Optometric Association, the New York City Health Commissioner and others who recognized a desperate and growing need for more optometrists in New York and the surrounding region, the New York State Legislature unanimously voted to establish a new college of optometry at the end of its 1970 session.
 Governor Nelson Rockefeller signed the bill, however, due to an amendment that needed to be made to the bill, two additional bills were passed during the next legislative session and on April 14, 1971 Governor Rockefeller signed those bills to officially establish the State University of New York College of Optometry.
-The OCNY was given the initial responsibility of administering the institution and Dr. Alden N. Haffner, the OCNY’s executive director, became the founding president.
+Dr. Alden N. Haffner, the OCNY’s executive director, became the founding president.
 The initial class entered the College in September 1971.

 In addition to its educational and clinical responsibilities, the College also took over the OCNY’s research program, helping to establish the SUNY College of Optometry’s reputation as a major hub for vision science research that has continued to this day.
 Research activities have steadily grown at the College over the years.
 In fact, in 2013, SUNY Optometry secured nearly $3.9 million in research grant funding, representing more than six times the funding that the College received just a decade-and-a-half earlier.